 Opinion by Richard Baird

 The East Cut unifies the three distinct downtown San Francisco areas of Transbay, Folsom and Rincon Hill into a single and modern metropolitan community.
 It is a unique an area, now recognised by Google Maps, that contains the newest and largest building in the city but also those that are the oldest and historically rich.
-Collins worked to develop a name and graphic identity for this new neighbourhood that would resolve and express its historical context and its reinvigorated and modern outlook.
-This links a variety of print and digital communications that included posters, business cards, hoardings, signage and website.
+Collins worked to develop a name and graphic identity for this new neighbourhood that would resolve and express its historical context, its reinvigoration and modern outlook.
+This links a variety of print and digital communications.
+These included posters, business cards, hoardings, signage and website.

 Opinion by Richard Baird.